The Village at Highlands

-HOA Officers: At a Board of Directors meeting on January 28 the following officers were elected for 2017: President -- Robbie Whitestone; Vice President -- Rochelle Larson; Secretary -- Barbara Kelly; Treasurer -- Kendon Stubbs.
+At a meeting of the Board, also on February 17, the following officers were elected: President -- Robbie Whitestone; Vice President -- Rochelle Larson; Secretary -- Barbara Kelly; Treasurer -- Kendon Stubbs.
 Robbie will continue to coordinate the Building Maintenance Committee, and Karen Christiansen willl coordinate the Grounds Maintenance Committee.

 Maintenance Reserve Report for 2015 Now Available: At its meeting on September 23 the HOA Board of Directors approved a new maintenance reserve report from Criterium Engineers.
 The report updates the cost projections for long-term maintenance of our homes, including painting, power washing, replacing roofs and gutters, etc. The last maintenance reserve study was done in 2011.
 The goal of the studies is to ensure that our HOA fees will be sufficient to cover ongoing costs of the big-ticket maintenance items for our homes.
 The Maintenance Reserve report is located in the private area for HOA Members.
 Log in is required.
 On the left side of the Member Area under Documents, scroll down and click on Maintenance Reserve 2015.
 Questions to Robbie Whitestone or other Board members.